All about our CAMHS-Eating Disorder Service

 Our aim is to work with you and your family to restore health and wellbeing, there is a life after an eating disorder!

 Our service provides support to children and young people within Derby City and Southern Derbyshire areas only.
+If you live outside of these areas, please contact your GP or local CAMHS Eating Disorder Service.

-The service supports young people with eating disorders (Anorexia Nervosa, Bulimia Nervosa and Binge Eating Disorder) and their families.
+The service supports young people under the age of 18 years old and their families with eating disorders such as Anorexia Nervosa, Bulimia Nervosa and Binge Eating Disorder.

-The Eating Disorders Team includes people with a range of different jobs, this means that we can provide different perspectives on the eating disorder and a range of ways of helping.
+Our team includes people with a range of different jobs, this means that we can provide different perspectives on the eating disorder and a range of ways of helping.
 Collectively these people can sometimes referred to as the Multidisciplinary Team (MDT).

 All clinicians in the team are trained to work with young people as individuals and with their families all together (which is our main treatment approach) and may be involved in monitoring your physical health.
 We also discuss patients together as a team so that you will have the benefit of different ideas on how to help.